Multilevel Picard iterations for solving smooth semilinear parabolic heat equations

-In this section we establish the convergence rate for semi-linear heat equations in the case where the nonlinearity is independent of the gradient of the solution and satisfies the Lipschitz-type condition~\eqref{eq:fLipschitz} below and when the Gau\ss-Le\-gen\-dre formula is used as the quadrature rule.
+In this section we establish the convergence rate for semilinear heat equations in the case where the nonlinearity is independent of the gradient of the solution and satisfies the Lipschitz-type condition~\eqref{eq:fLipschitz} below and when the Gau\ss-Le\-gen\-dre formula~\eqref{eq:def_gauss_leg} (see, e.g., \cite{davis2007methods} for more details) is used as the quadrature rule.